-- the allegations; - ii. the requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations; - iii. provided, however, that at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint; and - iv. any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared; and
+- a. the allegations; - b. the requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations; - c. provided, however, that at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint; and - d. any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared; and

-2. Consent.
+Consent.